Chris Smith (New Jersey politician): China

 Smith has held congressional hearings and has proposed bills regarding human rights violations, specifically around women's sexual health, activism and religious groups, in China.
 He staunchly opposes the forced sterilization and forced abortions being implemented by the Chinese government towards women regarding China's one-child policy.
 Regarding the victimization of these women, Smith stated that "the agony that those women carry with them is beyond words.
 They talk about the pain that they carry for their child and for the violation by the state."
 In response, Smith wrote a bill, which was put into law in 1999, making it illegal for the U.S. to issue visas to foreign nationals who have been involved in forced abortion or sterilization.

 Smith held a congressional hearing regarding the disappearance of blind Chinese activist Chen Guangcheng.
 He attempted, in 2011, to visit Chen in China, when the activist was under house arrest, but was not granted permission.
 In response to the violations towards Chen and his family, Smith sponsored the China Democracy Promotion Act of 2011, which sought to prevent known Chinese human rights violators from entering the U.S.

 In the wake of the 2014 Hong Kong class boycott campaign and Umbrella Movement, Smith co-sponsored the bipartisan Hong Kong Human Rights and Democracy Act, supporting Hong Kong's ongoing autonomy and the human rights of those Hong Kongers involved in nonviolent protests and/or those who have had their rights violated by the Chinese government.

-In November 2018, Smith raised the issue of Xinjiang re-education camps and human rights abuses against the Uyghur Muslim minority.
+In November 2018, Smith raised the issue of Xinjiang internment camps and human rights abuses against the Uyghurs.
 Smith said: "The internment of over a million Uyghurs and other Muslims in China is a staggering evil and should be treated by the international community as a crime against humanity.
 The Chinese government's creation of a vast system of what can only be called concentration camps cannot be tolerated in the 21st century."

+On July 13, 2020, Smith, along with three other U.S. politicians, was sanctioned by the Chinese government for "interfering in China’s internal affairs" through their condemnation of human rights abuses in Xinjiang.
+On August 10, 2020, Smith, along with 10 other U.S. individuals, was sanctioned by the Chinese government for "behaving badly on Hong Kong-related issues".

 In October 2022, Politico reported that Smith criticized some US-based financial executives attending the Global Financial Leaders' Investment Summit, saying that companies "that trumpet their so-called 'Environmental, Social and Governance Principles' at home are quick to discard these 'values' for a chance to make a profit from China."